Meats and Sausages

 Smoking

 Freshly stuffed sausages are left for 1-2 hrs at room temperature or in a warm smokehouse at around 50º C (122º F) without smoke.
-The purpose of this step is to dry out the casings which should feel dry or tacky to the touch.
-We all know very well that we should not smoke wet meats or sausages.
+This step aims to dry out the casings so that they should feel dry or tacky to the touch.
+It is common knowledge that meats should not be smoked when wet.
 Sausages are smoked at 60-70º C (140-158º F) until a reddish-brown color is obtained.
 Smoking and cooking should be considered as one continuous operation.

 Cooking